Mike Quigley, Ph.D. - Bristol Myers Squibb Featured Researcher

 Mike Quigley, Ph.D.

-Mike has spent his entire career focused on I-O drug discovery, both on the preclinical and translational sides.
-Prior to relocating to Redwood City, Mike worked at Bristol-Myers Squibb’s Lawrenceville site, where he led a team of scientists focused on I-O biology discovery.
+Mike has spent his entire career focused on oncology drug discovery, both on the preclinical and translational sides.
+Prior to relocating to Redwood City, Mike worked at Bristol Myers Squibb’s Lawrenceville site, where he led a team of scientists focused on I-O biology discovery.
 He has also worked in oncology discovery at MedImmune and Janssen.
 Mike received a Bachelor’s of Science in Marine Biology from Eckerd College, before earning his Ph.D. in Immunology at Duke University.
 Mike completed his post-doctoral studies at Dana-Farber Cancer Institute’s Department of Pediatric Oncology.
 He is a member of the American Association of Immunologists (AAI) and the Society for Immunotherapy of Cancer (SITC) and serves on the Scientific Advisory Board of the Keystone Symposia.

 Interests and Expertise

 Once an aspiring marine biologist, Mike was inspired to change paths following his mother’s death from metastatic melanoma.
 He often thinks about his mother, whose diagnosis came long before the advent of immunotherapy, while he’s working to identify new I-O mechanisms.
 For Mike, data showing the benefits of I-O treatment for some patients are about more than just numbers, they’re about patients like his mom.
 He’s driven to understand the complexities of cancer so that more patients can have the potential to experience meaningful, long-term survival.